How should I price my app?

 You should keep this in mind if you are thinking of getting an app developed.
 Nowadays, almost every single successful app is priced FREE.
 In this article, we aim to provide some useful advice to help you price your app better.
 You are probably thinking, “wait, it costs me thousands of dollars to develop an app, how can I give it out for free?”
 Don’t worry almost everyone feels the same.
 This is until you realise that there are various other ways to monetise your apps.
 I will briefly discuss some of the options:

-- Use advertisements.
-Although, it takes some time and a decent user base to make some money from this, it is a good place to start.
+Although it takes some time and a decent user base to make some money from this, it is a good place to start.
 If your app was priced at 99 cents, then once someone pays for it once, you will not get any further revenue.
-With ads however, the revenue can be recurring.
+With ads, however, the revenue can be recurring.

-- In app purchases.
 This is one of the most popular methods of monetising your app.
-Candy crush, Clash of Clans and almost every other game has in app purchases.
+Candy Crush, Clash of Clans and almost every other game has in-app purchases.
 Offer your app for free, but have additional content available for purchases.

 Offer a demo version of your app for free.
 Once your users are convinced that the app is of great value, ask them to pay a fee to unlock the full features.